ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ---
 title: How To Make A Good Map
-description: Guidance to demonstrate good and bad practise in the creation of maps to visualise data.
+description: Guidance to demonstrate best practise for statistical mapping.
 ---

 # How To Make A Good Map

 ## Course Summary
 ### Introduction
-This course introduces the most common types of maps used for the presentation of statistics, and provides guidance on what to think about when making a statistical map.
+This course introduces users to the best practice around mapping for a statistical context.
+We'll introduce the most common types of maps used to presentati statistics, and will provide guidance on what to think about when making a statistical map to ensure you make a clean, accurate and informative map.

 ### Estimated time for course
 1 hour

 ### Audience
-People who wish to make statistical maps
+People with a basic understanding of geography who wish to make statistical maps.

 ### Course Aims
 This course covers: